cruncher/sparky/README.md

 <strong>ctrl is a function.</strong>

 Where <code>ctrl</code> is passed in, the return value of the <code>ctrl</code>
 is used as scope to render the node.
+In Sparky scope objects are just objects you create.

     Sparky.ctrls['user-card'] = function(node, model, sparky) {
         var scope = {